by Amy Scholten, MPH

 This vaccine helps prevent anthrax— a disease caused by bacteria and spores.
 It can cause a range of flu-like symptoms.
 Serious forms can harm the brain and lungs.
 It can be fatal if not treated.

 What Is the Anthrax Vaccine?

 The anthrax vaccine protects against anthrax.
 It does not contain cells that cause anthrax.

 Who Should Get Vaccinated and When?

-The following people aged 18 to 65 years should get vaccinated.
-Those who:
+The vaccine is for those 18 to 65 years old who: